vvvv/The-Gray-Book/reference/libraries/3d/shaders.md

     }
 };
 ```

+See also [Static Calls](https://doc.stride3d.net/latest/en/manual/graphics/effects-and-shaders/shading-language/shader-classes-mixins-and-inheritance.html#static-calls) in the Stride documentation.

+### Inheritance
+The main purpose of inherance is re-using existing shader code.
+You can think of it like importing or including the code of another shader into your own shader.

+For examples, see [Inheritance](https://doc.stride3d.net/latest/en/manual/graphics/effects-and-shaders/shading-language/shader-classes-mixins-and-inheritance.html#example-code-inheritance) in the Stride documentation.

 To understand the shader inheritance hierachy better, you can use the [Stride.ShaderExplorer](../graphics-3d.md#useful-tools) to get an overview and browse the shaders.